Dietary Cholesterol Not Tied to Cardiovascular Risk, Says American Heart Association

 Take a Supplement

-You can give your heart an extra supply of vitamins and nutrients by adding a daily supplement that provides the natural ingredients your body needs to fight against free radicals, while also helping to keep your cardiovascular system in good condition.
-Adding a supplement of this quality to a healthy diet will maximize the benefits your lifestyle changes have on your heart.
+You can give your heart an extra supply of vitamins and nutrients by adding a daily supplement that provides the natural ingredients, which helps to keep your cardiovascular system in good condition.

 Quit Using Tobacco